Geoffrey-McGregor/CHMC-Codes/README.md

 **Compact PGauss** contains codes for sampling the p-Generalized Gaussian distribution.

 # Compact Chi:
-Here you find four executable files associated with figures from the paper: CompactConvergence, CompactHeatmapD, CompactHeatmapP and Compact Violin.
+Here you find four executable files associated with figures from the paper: CompactConvergence, CompactHeatmapD, CompactHeatmapP and CompactViolin.

+Each file has its parameters set to reproduce the corresponding figure from the paper, therefore you do not need to change anything, just simply run the code.

-Running _CompactViolin_ will reproduce Figure 1 from the paper
+Running _CompactViolin_ will reproduce **Figure 1** from the paper

-Running _CompactHeatD_ will reproduce the top two panels of Figure 2 from the paper
+Running _CompactHeatD_ will reproduce the top two panels of **Figure 2** from the paper

-Running _CompactHeatP_ will reproduce the bottom two panels of Figure 2 from the paper
+Running _CompactHeatP_ will reproduce the bottom two panels of **Figure 2** from the paper

-Running _CompactConverence_ will reproduce Figure 3 from the paper
+Running _CompactConverence_ will reproduce **Figure 3** from the paper

 If you wish to sample the p-Generalized Chi distribution with your own set of parameters, call _ChiSampler(d,p,N,Chains,T,dt)_, where